 Professor and Chair, Department of Sociology

 Andrew Jorgenson is Professor and Chair in the Department of Sociology and Professor of Environmental Studies at Boston College.
-The primary area of his research is the human dimensions of global environmental change, with a focus on the drivers of greenhouse gas emissions, industrial pollution and land cover change.
+The primary area of his research is the human dimensions of global environmental change, with a focus on the political-economic drivers of greenhouse gas emissions, industrial pollution and land cover change.
 He also conducts research on the political-economic and environmental conditions that shape population health outcomes, uneven development, income inequality and environmental concern.

 Student Co-Authors Underlined